This post may contain affiliate links. Read the full disclosure here.

-Once I get baby to latch, and they start nursing, I also keep them sleeping on my check as long as possible.
+Once I get the baby to latch, and they start nursing, I also keep them sleeping on my check as long as possible.
 I doze and hold them, or lay back and relax while they sleep on me.
 The close connection is what will help get your milk to come in too.

 Breastfeed on demand all through the first week:

-Do not attempt a feeding schedule in your first week breastfeeding.
+Do not attempt a feeding schedule in your first-week breastfeeding.
 It is really important to establish a natural supply and demand cycle, and that your breasts are constantly drained and stimulated.
 This is how you will get the milk to produce quickly and fast.
-A natural rhythm of breastfeeding is much more important in the first week, than setting a feeding schedule.
+A natural rhythm of breastfeeding is much more important in the first week than setting a feeding schedule.

 Co-sleep if you are comfortable:

 This one is optional.
-I’ve found that co-sleeping allows me to get more sleep, and I believe it is helpful to bringing my milk in faster.
+I’ve found that co-sleeping allows me to get more sleep, and I believe it is helpful in bringing my milk in faster.
 By co-sleeping (and you can use a safe co-sleeper), your baby can still smell you in the room, and the pheromones can continue doing their thing.
 This trick is particularly helpful for moms that tend to have a lower milk supply.

 Don’t use pacifiers in the first week:

-If baby wants to suck, let them use your breast.
+If the baby wants to suck, let them use your breast.
 It will soothe them, and it is going to help your milk supply overall.
 I know it can be super tempting to start a pacifier right away because there are times you are just done breastfeeding, or you have other children to tend to and things to do.
 This is just a general concept that isn’t rigid, and you can of course introduce a pacifier in a few weeks, but the first week is so precious, and without one, you could have more success with breastfeeding in the long run.

 Tend to your sore nipples right away:

 If your nipples are super sore, hang in there, it gets better.
 One tip is that your latch may be causing more pain.
-I know if I latch baby on to the nipple, without supporting his head into my breast, he tends to pull more and hurt me.
+I know if I latch a baby onto the nipple, without supporting his head into my breast, he tends to pull more and hurt me.
 Help them get a full latch, and make sure to support their head into your breast, while using a finger to move your breast away from their nose.
 This can reduce the nipple soreness quite a bit, and combined with some time, it will go away.

 Keep an eye on engorgement:

-If you notice one side getting engorged, try to get baby on it right away.
+If you notice one side getting engorged, try to get the baby on it right away.
 If they can’t latch because it is too hard, use a pump or squeeze some of the milk out.
 That way baby can latch on that side as soon as they are ready.

 I’ve found that with these tips, breastfeeding the first week goes much smoother.
 Now that I am on baby #4, I know what works and what doesn’t, and these tips definitely work!